JenningsMK/Ronin-Interstellar-Industries/BuyBack.md

 3. Set the options to the following, Contract type -> Item Exchange.
 Availability -> "My Corporation"
 4. You can add or remove item on this screen
 5. Back in the hanger window select the items again but this time copy them buy pressing `CTRL + c`
-6. Now go the website [Eve praiasal](https://evepraisal.com/)
+6. Now go the website [Janice](https://janice.e-351.com/)
-7. Click on the cog and set the Price Percentage to 90%
-8. Click on Jita and select Amarr
+7. Change "**Jita 4-4**" to "**Amarr**" and make sure you are splitting the order
+8. Paste you hanger contents into the text box
-9. Now paste the contents into the text box and press "Submit"
+9. Click on the wording "Show Advanced options" under the text box
+10. Set "Price percentage" to 90%
+11. Click **Submit**
-10. Copy the **Total buy value** and paste that into the contract field "I will receive"
+12. Copy the **Buy** value and paste that into the contract field "I will receive"
-11. Then copy the URL of the website into the "Description" field
+13. Then copy the URL of the website into the "Description" field
-12. Then press "Next" and "Finish"
+14. Then press "Next" and "Finish"